bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 A BDM is a structured hierarchy of packages containing business objects.

-A package is defined by its name, which must be a Java package name, it is highly recommended to follow the [standard package naming convention](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html).
+A package is defined by its name, which must be a Java package name.
+It is highly recommended to follow the [standard package naming convention](https://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html).
 Packages can be seen as logical containers, a package should contain business objects related to each other.
 As example, a package _com.company.product_ could contain the objects `Car` and `Wheel`, a package _com.company.finance_ could contain the objects `Bill` and `Loan`.